astropy/astropy-APEs/APE0.rst

 Such a vote is triggered when a Voting Member calls for one publicly on an appropriate Project-wide communication channel, and two other active Voting Members second the proposal.

-For Coordination Committee Member(s) to be removed, 2/3 of the active Voting Members must vote in support of the removal.
+For Coordination Committee Member(s) to be removed, two-thirds of the active Voting Members must vote in support of the removal.

 To avoid repeated removal votes, any individual Voting Member who has called for, or seconded such a vote, may not call for or second a vote to remove any other Coordination
 Committee member for one year from the original motion.